ikenami/deck_royale/README.md

 > A Single Page Application using Vue that generates random Clash Royale decks using the [Clash Royale API](https://github.com/martincarrera/clash-royale-api).

-You can check the repository of the server running this app used to deploy on Heroku [here](https://github.com/ikenami/Deck-Royale-Server).
+You can check the server used to deploy this app on Heroku [here](https://github.com/ikenami/Deck-Royale-Server).

 ## In this project we used
 * [NodeJS](https://nodejs.org/en/)